 Cancer starts with a single cell that acquires mutations in its DNA.
 These mutations may be inherited from one’s parents or may result from exposure to radiation, cigarette smoke or dietary components.

-Mutations may intensify or eliminate the messages cells use to grow, stop growing or die.
-Cells then begin to divide too often and are unable to die, forming tumors.
-Identifying the mutations, signals and mechanisms that promote and sustain tumors creates new opportunities to target human cancer.
+Mutations may intensify the messages a cell uses to grow or eliminate the signals it uses to stop growing or die.
+The mutant cell begins to divide too often and loses the ability to die, eventually giving rise to a mass of cells we call a tumor.
+Identifying the mutations, signals and mechanisms that promote and sustain cell growth and suppress cell death creates new opportunities to target human cancer.

-We’ve brought together scientists with expertise in developmental and stem cell biology with investigators who focus on RNA biology and the signaling pathways that regulate cell growth and cell fate.
-The diversity of our faculty members, along with our shared interests in what drives cancer cell growth, is fostering strong interactions that will lead to breakthrough treatments for brain, breast and prostate cancers, as well as melanoma and leukemia.
+We’ve brought together scientists with expertise in developmental and stem cell biology with investigators who focus on epigenetics and the signaling pathways that regulate cell growth and fate.
+The diversity of our faculty members, along with our shared interests in what drives cancer growth, is fostering strong interactions that lead to breakthrough discoveries and consequently, treatments for cancers of the blood, brain, breast and pancreas.

 – Robert Wechsler-Reya, Ph.D., Program Director